-Nowhere is spring more evident -- or more beautifully realized -- than at Vancouver’s gorgeous public gardens.
-The roses at the Stanley Park Rose Garden are at peak bloom at the end of March through the beginning of April, while the first two weeks of May are the best times to see the 4,500 hybrid rhododendron and azalea plants at Stanley Park’s Ted & Mary Greig Rhododendron Garden.
+Nowhere is spring more evident—or more beautifully realized, than at Vancouver’s gorgeous public gardens.
+The roses at the Stanley Park rose garden are at peak bloom at the end of March through the beginning of April.
+The first two weeks of May are the best times to see the 4,500 hybrid rhododendron and azalea plants at Stanley Park’s Ted & Mary Greig Rhododendron Garden.
 Spend a day touring gardens by combining trips to Stanley Park with visits to the lush VanDusen Botanical Garden, the enchanting spaces at the Dr. Sun Yat-Sen Classical Chinese Garden and the free quarry gardens at Queen Elizabeth Park.

 2. Watch the Whales